Concepts is an infinite, flexible creative tool for all your good ideas. Available on iOS, Windows and Android.

 If it’s a complex or colorful image, we recommend you tap the image layer and set the opacity down to ~40% so you can see your sketching and measurement tags clearly on the plan.

-If the plan is discolored or needs cleaning up, try taking a screenshot and running it through a photo-filter first on high contrast.
+If the plan is discolored or needs cleaning up, try taking a screenshot and running it through a photo-filter first on high contrast (like in this tutorial).
 This keeps the main lines of the plan clear while washing out the background.
 Then import it into Concepts and use the hard eraser to mask out any extra marks.

 3. Tap the Precision menu open.
-Find Measure from the options that appear, and tap it to activate it.
+Find Measure and tap it to activate live measurement displays and labeling.